How to Build a TCP Client in Rust

 let addr = "127.0.0.1:8080";

-// Establish the TCP connection
+// Establish the TCP connection.
+Blocks until connected or failed.

 let stream = TcpStream::connect(addr)?;